Haradai/Esp8266-RC--Transmitter-receiver-/README.md

 :This is still in development(not completely working), please help! :)

-The board I am working on is the Wemos D1 mini V2
+The board I am working on is the Wemos D1 mini V2 but it may also work on other boards.